Performance Analysis of IEEE 802.11p Preamble Insertion in C-V2X Sidelink Signals for Co-Channel Coexistence: Impact in the free-flow scenario

 where $\text{sign}(x)$ is the sign function, returning $+1$ if $x\geq0$ and $-1$ if $x<0$.
-The sign function and absolute value in the second term of \eqref{eq:Pbusy} account for the possibility that the protected area is partly in the negative axis (i.e., $\dmaxx>\du$), or not.
-If the current TTI is sensed busy, the IEEE 802.11p station will differ its transmission to the first TTI in which the main LTE-V2X interferer is outside the protected area.
-Given the independence of the distributions of the LTE-V2X nodes in the TTIs, in this case the \ac{PRP} is equal to
+The sign function and the absolute value in the second term of \eqref{eq:Pbusy} take into account the possibility that the protected area is partly in the negative axis (i.e., $\dmaxx>\du$), or not.
+If the current TTI is sensed busy, the IEEE 802.11p station defers its transmission to the first TTI during which the main LTE-V2X interferer is outside the protected area.
+Given the independence of the distribution of LTE-V2X nodes in the TTIs, in this case the \ac{PRP} is equal to

-where $\max\{x,y\}$ is a function that returns the maximum between $x$ and $y$, and $\dImin$ is the minimum distance corresponding to the maximum interference to correctly receive the packet; please note that whereas $\dmaxx$ is independent on $\du$, $\dImin$ varies with $\du$.
+where $\max\{x,y\}$ is a function that returns the maximum between $x$ and $y$, and $\dImin$ is the minimum distance corresponding to the maximum interference to receive the packet correctly; note that while $\dmaxx$ is independent on $\du$, $\dImin$ varies with $\du$.
 The derivation of \eqref{eq:PRRsubseqApproxCF} is detailed in Appendix A.

-The same \ac{PRP} is also obtained if the reference transmitter is unable to sense the LTE signal in the current TTI and it ends in the current TTI.
+The same \ac{PRP} is obtained also if the reference transmitter is not able to sense the LTE signal in the current TTI and ends in the current TTI.
 Such an event, occurring with probability